Chetan51423/Crav-Cart/Readme.md

 3) how to empliment client side routing what are its uses -> we use <link to="/target">Target</link> tag to route inside the page -> when we want to route multiple child components we have to use <outlet/> tag
+  - for example wewant to render the about us component ot contact us component or cart component by keepin the header and footer component at place
+  - at this time we can use concept of nested routing
+  - here we can use the of children of configuration
+  - outlet will help us from

 ```javascript
 const AppLayout = ()=>